 See annual reports

 Partner at Allende y Brea.
-Director of the Internet Law and Communications Technology Program (DITC).
+Director of the International Diploma in Personal Data Protection (PDP) program.
 Editor of the Law and Technology Collection.
 Professor at CETyS and University of San Andrés (UdeSA).
 Lawyer focused on Internet law, data protection, Intellectual property, advertising law and technological transactions.
+Honorary Director of CETyS.

 Master in Education by the University of San Andrés (UdeSA).
 Expert in education management.
 Researcher at CETyS focused on inclusion and digital literacy policies.